Skip to main content

 Targeted exercise sends a direct, powerful signal to your body to build and repair, a process governed by anabolic hormones.

 In contrast, prolonged, high-volume endurance exercise, such as marathon running, can have the opposite effect.
-The chronic physiological stress and elevated levels associated with this type of activity can lead to a down-regulation of the HPG axis, a condition sometimes seen in overtrained athletes.
+The chronic physiological stress and elevated cortisol levels associated with this type of activity can lead to a down-regulation of the HPG axis, a condition sometimes seen in overtrained athletes.

 Comparison of Exercise Modalities on Hormonal Response